 A10.
-OP7 2.
-TELEHEALTH ATTENDANCE (See para AN.0.22 of explanatory notes to this Category) Fee: \$34.00 Benefit: 85% = \$28.90 A professional attendance of at least 15 minutes (whether or not cont that requires the provision of clinical support to a patient who: tinuous) by an attending optometrist (a) is participating in a video conferencing consultation with a speciality of ophthalmology; and cialist practising in his or her (b) is not an admitted patient; and (c) either: (i) is located within a telehealth eligible area and, at the time of kilometres by road from the specialist mentioned in paragrap (ii) is a patient of an Aboriginal Medical Service, or an Abori Service, for which a direction under subsection 19(2) of the 10946 (See para AN.0.22 of explanatory notes to this Category) Fee: \$67.85 Benefit: 85% = \$57.70 A professional attendance (not being a service to which any other ite (whether or not continuous) by an attending optometrist that requires a patient who: a) is participating in a video conferencing consultation with a speciality of ophthalmology; and pecialist practising in his or her b) at the time of the attendance, is located at a residential aged consulting rooms situated within the facility); and care facility (whether or not at c) is a care recipient in the facility; and d) is not a resident of a self-contained unit; for an attendance on one occasion-each patient 10947 (See para AN.0.22 of explanatory notes to this Category) Fee: \$34.00 Benefit: 85% = \$28.90 A professional attendance (not being a service to which any other ite (whether or not continuous) by an attending optometrist that requires a patient who: a) is participating in a video conferencing consultation with a speciality of ophthalmology; and pecialist practising in his or her b) at the time of the attendance, is located at a residential aged consulting rooms situated within the facility); and care facility (whether or not at c) is a care recipient in the facility; and d) is not a resident of a self-contained unit; for an attendance on one occasion-each patient 10948 (See para AN.0.22 of explanatory notes to this Category) Fee: \$67.85 Benefit: 85% = \$57.70 A11.
+OP LEHEALTH ATTENDANCE (See para AN.0.22 of explanatory notes to this Category) Fee: \$34.00 Benefit: 85% = \$28.90 A professional attendance of at least 15 minutes (whether or not continuo that requires the provision of clinical support to a patient who: us) by an attending optometrist (a) is participating in a video conferencing consultation with a specialist speciality of ophthalmology; and t practising in his or her (b) is not an admitted patient; and (c) either: (i) is located within a telehealth eligible area and, at the time of the kilometres by road from the specialist mentioned in paragraph (a) (ii) is a patient of an Aboriginal Medical Service, or an Aboriginal Service, for which a direction under subsection 19(2) of the Act a 10946 (See para AN.0.22 of explanatory notes to this Category) Fee: \$67.85 Benefit: 85% = \$57.70 A professional attendance (not being a service to which any other item ap (whether or not continuous) by an attending optometrist that requires the a patient who: a) is participating in a video conferencing consultation with a special speciality of ophthalmology; and list practising in his or her b) at the time of the attendance, is located at a residential aged care f consulting rooms situated within the facility); and facility (whether or not at c) is a care recipient in the facility; and d) is not a resident of a self-contained unit; for an attendance on one occasion-each patient 10947 (See para AN.0.22 of explanatory notes to this Category) Fee: \$34.00 Benefit: 85% = \$28.90 A professional attendance (not being a service to which any other item ap (whether or not continuous) by an attending optometrist that requires the a patient who: 1 a) is participating in a video conferencing consultation with a special speciality of ophthalmology; and list practising in his or her b) at the time of the attendance, is located at a residential aged care f consulting rooms situated within the facility); and facility (whether or not at c) is a care recipient in the facility; and d) is not a resident of a self-contained unit; for an attendance on one occasion-each patient 10948 (See para AN.0.22 of explanatory notes to this Category) Fee: \$67.85 Benefit: 85% = \$57.70 A11.
 UR GENT ATTENDANCE AFTER HOURS 1.
-URGENT A ATTENDANCE - AFTER HOURS
+URGENT ATTE ENDANCE - AFTER HOURS